DanielSon721/Reverse-Engineered-Chatroom-Server/README.md

 This project was developed by reverse-engineering the binary reference server:

-tcpdump
+* tcpdump

-Wireshark
+* Wireshark

-Binary diffing
+* Binary diffing

-Experimentation with malformed packets
+* Experimentation with malformed packets

-Careful comparison to the reference client’s printed output
+* Careful comparison to the reference server’s printed output